For Prospective Speakers

 Note: The courses you present at ATRI events will be automatically approved for CEUs by ATRI.
 If you would like to present your courses at other organization’s conferences or on your own, and want them approved for CEUs by ATRI, please see the Provider Letter and Provider Application indicated above.

-Laurie Denomme, B.Kinesiology, is a Kinesiologist and Fellow of Applied Functional Science through the Gray Institute.
-She is an international fitness educator and founder of WECOACH.
-Her expertise has been called upon by top consumer magazines including Self and Weight Watchers.
-She is the recipient of the 2013 AEA Global Aquatic Fitness Professional Award and the 2014 ATRI Tsunami Spirit Award.
+Laurie Denomme, B.Kinesiology, Kinesiologist and Fellow of Applied Functional Science through the Gray Institute, is an international fitness educator and founder of WECOACH, whose expertise has been called upon by top consumer magazines including Self and Weight Watchers.
+She is the recipient of the 2013 AEA Global Aquatic Fitness Professional Award and 2014 ATRI Tsunami Spirit Award.

 Christa Fairbrother, MA, ATRIC, teaches yoga professionally.
 She uses her own experience in dealing with arthritis to help others use the tools of yoga to manage their health.
 Her focus is aqua yoga because it’s kind to people’s joints and is so accessible.
 It allows people who can no longer practice on land to continue yoga in the water.